Sheila and B. Devotion: Break-up

 Shortly after the release of the "King Of The World" single, Sheila & B. Devotion disbanded.
 Due to the disco backlash, Sheila chose a pop-rock style and recorded in 1981 an album, Little Darlin', produced by Keith Olsen.
 It was her last international project.

+Legacy

+Swedish band Alcazar's 2000 song "Crying at the Discoteque" samples "Spacer".
+"Crying at the Discoteque" topped the dance charts in some countries, and was covered by British singer Sophie Ellis-Bextor in 2020.

+"Spacer" was played at 2024 Paris Olympics opening ceremony.